TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.charset.rst

 The remaining text in this section is the original documentation of the module.

-This module provides a class :class:`Charset` for representing character sets and character set conversions in email messages, as well as a character set registry and several convenience methods for manipulating this registry.
+This module provides a kundi :class:`Charset` for representing character sets and character set conversions in email messages, as well as a character set registry and several convenience methods for manipulating this registry.
 Instances of :class:`Charset` are used in several other modules within the :mod:`email` package.

-Import this class from the :mod:`email.charset` module.
+Import this kundi kutoka the :mod:`email.charset` module.

 .. class:: Charset(input_charset=DEFAULT_CHARSET)

    Map character sets to their email properties.

-   This class provides information about the requirements imposed on email for a specific character set.
+   This kundi provides information about the requirements imposed on email for a specific character set.
 It also provides convenience routines for converting between character sets, given the availability of the applicable codecs.
 Given a character set, it will do its best to provide information on how to use that